-– We also recommend taking the bus from San Jose if you plan on going to Nicaragua or Panama.
-You can not cross the border with a rental car.
-We have not taken the bus to Nicaragua yet, but the public bus we took to Panama was really modern and comfortable.
+We also recommend taking the bus from San Jose if you plan on going to Panama.
+The public bus we took to Panama was really modern and comfortable.

-if you plan to go to Jaco and do not need a car for day trips from there (most day tours will provide transportation which your hotel can arrange), you should consider taking the bus from San Jose.
+If you plan to go to Jaco and just want to spend time on the beach there, you should consider taking the bus from San Jose.
 The trip only takes about two hours, costs about $5 one-way and runs frequently throughout the day.

 If you plan on traveling anywhere else (let’s just say La Fortuna) you would then have to take the bus all the way back to San Jose and then up to La Fortuna because there isn’t a bus between La Fortuna and Jaco.
 What would be a four-hour drive would turn into a full day trip.

 If you would like a little more comfort in your life and don’t want to drive in Costa Rica, you can opt to take a private shuttle.
-These shuttles do not run cheap, but it will be a whole lot more comfortable than taking the public bus.
+These shuttles can sometimes be pretty expensive, but it will be a whole lot more comfortable than taking the public bus.

 We suggest taking a private shuttle if you do not feel comfortable driving, are going to one destination (for example a resort), don’t mind spending a bit more money, and want a little comfort.
 Also, if you are traveling with a large group you can rent a private shuttle just for your group.